microsoft/PowerApps-TestEngine/samples/mcp/README.md

 1. Open PowerShell prompt `pwsh`

-2. Optional set `$env:TEST_ENGINE_SOLUTION_PATH` to the path you cloned the solution you want to generate tests for that you have configured using [Dataverse Git integration setup](https://learn.microsoft.com/en-us/power-platform/alm/git-integration/connecting-to-git)

-3. Change to the cloned version of Power Apps Test Engine.
+2. Change to the cloned version of Power Apps Test Engine.
 For example

 ```PowerShell
 cd c:\users\<useruser>\Source\PowerApps-TestEngine
 ```

-4. Open Visual Studio Code using
+3. Open Visual Studio Code using

 ```PowerShell
 code .
 ```

-5. Open Settings
+4. Open Settings

    Open the settings file by navigating to File > Preferences > Settings or by pressing Ctrl + ,.

-6. Edit settings.json and suggested json from the `Install.ps1` results to the settings.json file to register the MCP server and enable GitHub Copilot
+5. Edit settings.json and suggested json from the `Install.ps1` results to the settings.json file to register the MCP server and enable GitHub Copilot

-5. Start the GitHub Copilot
+6. Start the GitHub Copilot

 7. Switch to [Agent mode](https://code.visualstudio.com/docs/copilot/chat/chat-agent-mode)

 ## Test Generation

+> **PREVIEW NOTICE**: These test generation features are in preview.
+Preview features aren't meant for production use and may have restricted functionality.
+These features are available before an official release so that customers can get early access and provide feedback.

 This sample can integrate with Plan designer.
-In an environment that you have created a [Plan](https://learn.microsoft.com/en-us/power-apps/maker/plan-designer/plan-designer) follow these steps
+In an environment that you have created a [Plan](https://learn.microsoft.com/en-us/power-apps/maker/plan-designer/plan-designer) follow these steps:

 1. Create an [empty workspace](https://code.visualstudio.com/docs/editing/workspaces/workspaces) in Visual Studio Code